grafana/opentelemetry-collector-contrib/receiver/githubactionsreceiver/README.md

     service_name_suffix: "-bar" # Appended to the default service name (ignored if custom_service_name is set)
 ```

-## GitHub repository webhooks
+## GitHub webhooks

 Webhooks provide a way for notifications to be delivered to an external web server whenever certain events occur on GitHub.

-### Delivery headers

-HTTP POST payloads that are delivered to your webhook's configured URL endpoint will contain several special headers:

-* `X-Hub-Signature`: This header is sent if the webhook is configured with a `secret`.
-This is the HMAC hex digest of the request body, and is generated using the SHA-1 hash function and the `secret` as the HMAC `key`. `X-Hub-Signature` is provided for compatibility with existing integrations.
-It's recommended that you use the more secure `X-Hub-Signature-256` instead.
-* `X-Hub-Signature-256`: This header is sent if the webhook is configured with a `secret` (recommended).
-This is the HMAC hex digest of the request body, and is generated using the SHA-256 hash function and the `secret` as the HMAC `key`.
-* `User-Agent`: This header will always have the prefix `GitHub-Hookshot/`.

-### Creating webhooks
+### Subscribing to webhooks

-You can create webhooks to subscribe to specific events that occur on GitHub.
+You can either [create a webhook for a specific repository](#creating-a-repository-webhook) or subscribe to events [via a GitHub App](#subscribing-via-a-github-app).
+The latter is recommended if you are configuring the receiver to use a GitHub App for authentication.

 #### Creating a respositoty webhook